-During the year ended June 30, 2022, construction on the USF Research Foundation Laboratory and Office Building was completed and placed in service in February 2022.
-The Financing Corporation expects to spend approximately \$900,000 for the remaining costs of the project.
-These costs will be paid for with unspent debt proceeds, interest income earned on funds used to finance construction, and from contributions from the USF Research Foundation.
-As ownership of the USF Research Foundation Laboratory and Office Building will be transferred to the lessee by the end of the contract, the capital asset is recorded on the books of the lessee, and is reflected in the financing receivables recorded by the Financing Corporation (note 7).
+During the year ended June 30, 2023, construction began on the USF Sarasota-Manatee Housing and Student Center and is expected to be completed in May 2024.
+During fiscal year 2022, construction on the USF Research Foundation Laboratory and Office Building was completed and placed in service; the final construction payments were made during fiscal year 2023.
+As ownership of the USF Sarasota-Manatee Housing and Student Center and USF Research Foundation Laboratory and Office Building will be transferred to the lessees by the end of the contract, the capital assets are recorded on the books of the lessees, and are reflected in the financing receivables recorded by the Financing Corporation (note 7).